kubeflow/community/KUBEFLOW-GENERAL-TECHNICAL-REVIEW.md

 For details, please take a look at General security Talks about Kubeflow including [an architectural introduction](https://github.com/kubeflow/manifests#kubeflow-components-versions).

-#### Describe the project’s dependency lifecycle policy.
+#### Describe the project’s dependency lifecycle policy

 We follow Kubernetes deprecation policy for supported versions.
 For example, we support the 3-4 latest versions of Kubernetes to deploy Kubeflow projects.

 #### How does the project incorporate and consider source composition analysis as part of its development and security hygiene?
-Describe how this source composition analysis (SCA) is tracked.
+Describe how this source composition analysis (SCA) is tracked

 Various static and dynamic code analysis tools are enforced as described above.

-#### Describe how the project implements changes based on source composition analysis (SCA) and the timescale.
+#### Describe how the project implements changes based on source composition analysis (SCA) and the timescale

 Various static and dynamic code analysis tools are enforced as described above.

 ### Troubleshooting

-#### How does this project recover if a key component or feature becomes unavailable? e.g Kubernetes API server, etcd, database, leader node, etc.
+#### How does this project recover if a key component or feature becomes unavailable

 Specifics depend on the Kubeflow Project (KFP, Katib, etc.).
 Kubeflow projects are cloud and Kubernetes native apps, so fault tolerance is strongly tied to the health of the underlying cluster.